Azure/azure-iot-middleware-freertos/docs/aws_freertos_port.md

 ### Commands

 Otherwise known as direct methods, commands/functions which one can invoke from the cloud and run on the device.
 These are composed of an intended function to run (name) and a possible payload to pass to the function.
-Any response payload and return value are  [Details for this feature can be found here](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-direct-methods).
+Any response payload and return value are then sent back to the service.
+[Details for this feature can be found here](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-direct-methods).

 ### Device Twin

+JSON documents that store device state information including metadata, configurations, and conditions.
+Azure IoT Hub maintains a device twin for each device that you connect to IoT Hub.
+[Details for this feature can be found here](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-device-twins).